uchicago-computation-workshop/Spring2022/03-31_Evans/README.md

-<p class=footertext>Students in the Masters of Computational Social Science program are expected to attend and join the discussion by posting a comment on the <a href=https://github.com/uchicago-computation-workshop/Spring2022/issues/1>issues page</a> of the <a href=https://github.com/uchicago-computation-workshop/Spring2022/tree/master/03-31_Evans>workshop's public repository on GitHub.</a></p>
+<p class=footertext>Students in the Masters of Computational Social Science program are expected to attend and join the discussion by posting a question or comment on the <a href=https://github.com/uchicago-computation-workshop/Spring2022/issues/1>issues page</a> of the <a href=https://github.com/uchicago-computation-workshop/Spring2022/tree/master/03-31_Evans>workshop's public repository on GitHub.</a></p>